vgalin/pique-api/readme.md

 ## Known issues
 - After `docker-compose up`, the API cannot reach the DB.
 Workaround: CTRL-C / SIGINT docker compose and re run it.

+## Going further
+- Different configuration for dev/prod
+- Better way to query using `GET /peaks/`
+- Homogenize in/out format? (lat/long integers in input VS WKT in output)
+- Github actions
+- Simple non regression-testing using Pytest + `requests` module
+- Add an `elevation` attribute to mountain peaks

 ## License